-1. Selling their existing home and then renting allows them to tap into the equity of their home and liquidate it (i.e., cash out of their home).
-This is a more straight forward option for freeing up equity rather than to take a home equity line of credit or doing a reverse mortgage, as both of these financial instruments require fees, paperwork, and may have a lot of devious fine print (that no one hardly ever reads).
+1. Selling their existing home and then renting allows them to tap into the equity of their home.
+This is a more straightforward option for freeing up equity, rather than to take a home equity line of credit or a reverse mortgage.
+Both of these financial instruments can be complicated for seniors.
+There are lots of hidden terms and fees in the fine print (that no one reads).

-2. As a senior who gets a steady stream of income in retirement, budgeting for rent becomes easy.
-For example, if a person receive $2500 per month as a steady stream for life from various sources, he/she might want to rent a place that is $1000 or $1500 a month; the rest can be used for discretionary spending.
-Many seniors in the US aim to rent a place that is about 60% of their monthly income stream (which is the sum of their Social Security plus any other income from part-time work, pensions, gifts, investments, or annuities).
+2. If a senior who gets a steady stream of income in retirement (through CPF), budgeting for rent becomes easy.
+For example, if a person receive $2500 per month from various sources, he/she might want to rent a place that is $1200 a month; and use the surplus for discretionary spending.
+Many seniors in the US aim to rent a place that is about 60% of their monthly income stream.
+This stream is often comprised of Social Security payments, annuity payments, other passive income.

-3. Seniors often don’t want to deal with maintenance or repairs, or with the burden of home ownership.
+3. Seniors often don’t want to deal with maintenance or repairs.
+Owning a home can be burdensome.
 Ever hear of the saying

 You think you own your home, but it is your home that owns you”?

-It can be a burden owning a home, especially if you are still paying a mortgage.
-As a homeowner, whenever the air-con, plumbing, or electrical wiring needs to be fixed, you are responsible for it – you bear the cost and you have to make all the necessary arrangements to have it repaired.
+Homes must be maintained.
+And if they’re not, they can be huge money-pits.
+As a homeowner, whenever the air-con, plumbing, or electrical wiring needs to be fixed, you are responsible for it.
 As a tenant, you just simply contact your landlord and he/she must take care of it.

 What about keeping your home and renting it out?

-One option that Prime Minister Lee mentioned was for seniors to keep the property and rent out the rooms or the entire unit.
-However, seniors may not want to deal with the burden of being a landlord.
-Though home ownership is considered an investment, yields on rental property are also quite low, especially after factoring in having to pay tax on rental income, real estate agent fees, repairs, cleaning/maintenance fees, insurance, and property tax.
-Additionally, the money you are gaining from property appreciation during a hot property market is only on paper until you sell the property and tap into its equity.
+One option that PM mentioned was for seniors to keep their property and rent out the rooms or the entire unit.
+This can also be a good option.
+But seniors may not want to deal with the burden of being a landlord.
+Though home ownership is considered an investment, yields on rental property are quite low, especially after factoring in having to pay tax on rental income, agent fees, repairs, cleaning/maintenance fees, insurance, and property tax.

 Does owning a home actually guarantee that a senior will have adequate shelter?